the shimmering void

 As a game designer/developer I have a tendency to see games everywhere.
 Every trip to the supermarket?
 A fetch quest.
 Every package in the mail?
 An epic lootcrate.
 Within this view the question “what is a good life?” roughly translates to “what game do I want to play?” and I think this is a question well worth asking.

-.
+As a result of designing games, I have extremely selective taste in them and I get bored as soon as they become predictable1.
 So, how much novelty is too much?
 How much challenge?
 How often should I “win”?
 Well, one of the core measures of a well-designed game (for a given player) is the felt experience of immersion, or flow.
 Specifically, an immersive game should hold the player in the flow channel at all times.

-force me to charge into the unknown, get confused and adapt on the fly.
-I prefer being in a little over my head with a topic I barely know about
+It turns out I have been iterating on my “life game” since I was a kid.
+I tend to bore easily and as a result my passions and hobbies2 force me to charge into the unknown, get confused and adapt on the fly.
+I prefer being in a little over my head with a topic I barely know about3.

 My current pet theory?
 All my interests are really just excuses to learn stuff.
 Specifically via autodidactic methods, and this really shouldn’t have been a surprise to me.
-My undergraduate thesis project Doublejump was a modular, personalised, adaptive self-education platform for creative coding and game development
+My undergraduate thesis project Doublejump was a modular, personalised, adaptive self-education platform for creative coding and game development4.
+That was ~9 years ago and I am still working this out about myself.

 I’m not particularly interested in learning facts, filling my inventory with trivia has rapidly diminishing returns.
 It’s a closed, predictable game.
 Instead, I want to play an infinite game, one that continues to surprise me and defy a static solution.
 I want to understand everything (…and how it all fits together.)